 The COVID-19 emergency is forcing many teams to quickly rethink how they conduct day-to-day operations and to implement processes to enable their people to work remotely as a means of halting the spread of the virus.

-We’re finding that a number of our clients are opting for remote deliveries of crisis simulations and training to reduce the risk of transporting teams to one location, and enable them to test how effectively they can mobilize their teams and manage a crisis response remotely.
+We’re finding that a number of our clients are opting for virtual deliveries of crisis simulations and training to reduce the risk of transporting teams to one location, and enable them to test how effectively they can mobilize their teams and manage a crisis response remotely.
 Because, pandemic or no pandemic, the chances are the first stages of a crisis will be managed remotely rather than conveniently around a conference table.

 Mobilizing a remote team is getting easier